Biden tells Asia-Pacific leaders US ‘not going anywhere’ as he looks to build economic ties

 Biden in his remarks to the CEOs sought to highlight his administration’s efforts to strengthen ties with the region.
 APEC members have invested $1.7 trillion in the U.S. economy, supporting some 2.3 million American jobs.
 U.S. companies, in turn, have invested about $1.4 trillion in APEC economies.

-Later, during talks with APEC leaders at a working lunch, Biden spoke about efforts funded by his Inflation Reduction Act to improve sustainability, climate change and clean energy infrastructure in the U.S..
+Later, during talks with APEC leaders at a working lunch, Biden spoke about efforts funded by his Inflation Reduction Act to fight climate change and improve sustainability and clean energy infrastructure in the U.S.

 “I encourage everyone around this table to also take strong national actions,” Biden said.
 “It will take all of us to meet this moment.”